tusharshahrs/pulumi-home/aws-classic-py-vpc-msk-kafka-client/README.md

-# AWS VPC in python with awsx package.
-MSK cluster in python
+# AWS VPC in python with awsx package and MSK cluster in python

 AWS VPC, igw, nat gateway, public and private subnets in python.
 MSK cluster.